Financial expert answers your questions during special livestream Q&A with Brad Franko

 We’re finding ways to answer your questions.

-News 2’s Brad Franko will speak with a financial advisor every Wednesday at 12:30 p.m. on Facebook Live to get the answers you need.
+News 2’s Brad Franko will speak with a financial advisor from Curran Financial Partners today at 12:30 p.m. on Facebook Live to get the answers you need.

-You can watch that livestream and ask your own questions by clicking or tapping here for the Facebook Live today at 12:30 p.m.
+You can watch that livestream and ask your own questions by clicking or tapping here for the Facebook Live each Wednesday at 12:30 p.m.